asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

 - Implementation of predictive models (LSTM and ARIMA)
 - Fine-tuning of Phi-3.5-mini-instruct model
 - Interactive simulation component for battery degradation

+## Contributing
+Feel free to contribute to this project by forking the repository, creating your own branch and submitting a pull request with your improvements.
+We welcome all contributions that enhance the functionality or performance of the solution.

+## Author
+Asma Taamallah